-Ireland tends to be one of the more expensive European destinations.
-Getting there might be a bargain due to ever lower air fares - but this is just the start of the journey and travelers tend to be surprised by Irish prices.
-Even budget accommodation can exceed some budgets.
-Traveling on a shoestring seems to be a thing of the past, unless you walk and sleep rough.
+Ireland tends towards the more expensive side, compared with other European destinations.
+Getting there might be a bargain - but travellers often tend to be surprised by Irish prices, especially entry fees to attraction and sights.
+When even budget accommodation can exceed some budgets, travelling on a shoestring seems to be a thing of the past.

 But there are still things to be had for free - or at least for the moderate cost of getting there by bus or train: